Ocura Plasma Pen vs Dermavel: The Honest 2026 Comparison

 What is the difference between OcuraLife and Dermavel plasma pens?

-Both devices use plasma ionization technology to deliver targeted energy to blemish tissue.
+Both devices use plasma ionization technology to deliver targeted energy to blemish tissue, so they share the same core mechanism.
 The key differences are power control and ecosystem.
 OcuraLife offers 9 power levels; Dermavel has a narrower, less granular range.
 OcuraLife includes multiple tip variants and a full branded aftercare line.
 Dermavel buyers must source their own aftercare products.
 Both carry a 90-day guarantee from OcuraLife; Dermavel's return policy varies by the retailer selling it.

 Is the Dermavel plasma pen safe?